MetalMusings/MyOwnEtherCATDevice/Build.md

-# Building a EaserCAT board
+# Building an EaserCAT board

 ## Parts